ThorntonLab/AdvancedInformatics2017/materials/week1.md

   vouch for it.
 For Windows users, I have no idea, but Atom seems to support that system.
 * [This is a style guide for Python code.](https://www.python.org/dev/peps/pep-0008/)  Style guides are not gospel, although many treat them as such.
 The advice here is good, though.
+* [Official Python docs](http://docs.python.org)  Note that there are docs for several different versions of the language.

 ## Comments on Spector's notes.

 * His notes violate a fundamental tenet of programming, which is "know your standard library."
 (The "standard library"